 The qualified environmental professional will be responsible for ensuring that all egress points for truck and equipment transport from the site are clean of dirt and other materials derived from the site during intrusive excavation activities.
 Cleaning of the adjacent streets will be performed as needed to maintain a clean condition with respect to site-derived materials.
+Material accumulated from the street cleaning and egress cleaning activities will be disposed off-site at a permitted landfill facility in accordance with all applicable local, State, and Federal regulations.

-D-5 MATERIALS TRANSPORT OFF-SITE
+F-5 MATERIALS TRANSPORT OFF-SITE